cli-kit/cli-command/README.md

 ## Examples

-Example programs are in the [bin](https://github.com/freeformsystems/cli-command/tree/master/bin) directory, there are also a ton of examples on the [test](https://github.com/freeformsystems/cli-command/tree/master/test) directory.
+Example programs are in the [bin](https://github.com/freeformsystems/cli-command/tree/master/bin) directory, there are also a ton of examples in the [test](https://github.com/freeformsystems/cli-command/tree/master/test) directory.

 ## API